+(971) 4 566 4998

 Apart from its main nutritional uses, amylum is used as a thickening agent in baked goods and sweets.
 This material is used in various industries, including cellulose industries, pharmaceuticals, adhesives, production of prefabricated panels, food industries, textiles, etc.

-Starch is used in paper production to increase the strength and resistance of paper. amylum is used in the production of packaging paper, such as floating paper, test liner, and… cardboard and packaging cartons, bags, paper boxes, papermaking, and gummy tape.
+STARCH IN PAPER PRODUCTION: Starch is used in paper production to increase the strength and resistance of paper. amylum is used in the production of packaging paper, such as floating paper, test liner, and… cardboard and packaging cartons, bags, paper boxes, papermaking, and gummy tape.

-Large amounts of amylum are also used in the textile industry as warp size, which gives strength to the yarn during weaving.
+APPLICATION OF STARCH IN TEXTILE: Large amounts of amylum are also used in the textile industry as warp size, which gives strength to the yarn during weaving.
 In addition to improving the quality and resistance of the fabric, this also prepares it for washing.

-Starchy foods are the main source of carbohydrates for most people.
+STARCH IN THE FOOD INDUSTRY: Starchy foods are the main source of carbohydrates for most people.
 They play an important role in a nutritious and balanced diet, because they provide the body with glucose, which is the main source of energy for every cell.
 They also provide a wide range of vitamins, minerals, fiber and other nutrients.
 Starchy foods are also valuable ingredients in the kitchen, as they can thicken soups and sauces without adding fat.

 THERAPEUTIC USES OF EDIBLE STARCH